Avoiding dry skin is an important part of treating

 allows the skin to dry out.
 Moisturizers include Aquaphor, Eucerin, or Purpose.

-For severe dryness, try petroleum jelly, mineral oil, or Crisco.
+For severe dryness, try petroleum jelly, mineral oil, or an all-vegetable shortening such as Crisco.
 Also apply the

 moisturizer several times a day.